Smithsonian Institution Exclusive

 Description

-Richly enameled over copper in the centuries-old cloisonné tradition, this opulent dragonfly ornament is made entirely by hand and intricately finished on all sides.
-Adorning a window, a tree, or a garden, this exquisite dragonfly features gold-plated accents.
-Gift boxed.
-Ribbon not included.
-Made in China.
+Richly enameled over copper in the centuries-old cloisonné tradition, this opulent dragonfly ornament is made entirely by hand and intricately finished on all sides with gold-plated accents.
+Adorning a window, a tree, or a garden, this exquisite dragonfly is a must-have in any collection of cloisonné ornaments or dragonfly figurines.

 Museum Story